SacRT COVID-19 Preparedness – SacRT Increasing to 100% Full Capacity on Transit – Masks Still Required On Board

 - Masks that do not fit properly (large gaps, too loose or too tight)

 To help promote the use of non-medical masks, SacRT is handing out masks, donated by the Federal Transportation Administration, at the Customer Service and Sales Center to customers that request one.
 SacRT staff is also handing out masks to customers at key transit centers and stations, and are available onboard buses and light rail trains upon boarding.

 Masks are required for all riders.
-Individuals with qualifying disabilities under the Americans with Disabilities Act may contact Accessible Services at 916-321-BUSS (2877), select option 2 to request a reasonable accommodation to wear a mask to comply with this mandate.
+Individuals with qualifying disabilities under the Americans with Disabilities Act may contact Accessible Services at 916-321-BUSS (2877), select option 2 to request a reasonable modification to wear a mask to comply with this mandate.

 For more information about COVID-19, visit covid19.ca.gov.

 Service Alerts – Check Before You Ride

 The safety of our employees and customers is a top priority for SacRT.
 However, we want to remind riders that SacRT may experience driver shortages from time to time due to healthcare, childcare, and other related circumstances.
 We urge riders to download the free Alert SacRT App for updates on train delays and to check sacrt.com/alerts for any bus cancellations or delays.

 Need a Mask?